Continuous-time persuasion by filtering: Applications results

 namely marginal cost equates marginal benefit which is constant here and equal to the cost pricing imperfection.
 Assume now the following form for the function $H$

 with $\eta>0$ a parameter of the cost function and $r$ the discount rate.
 Then, it holds that

-Figure~\ref{fig:DR}~(a) provides a representation of $\sigma^2_\infty(b)$ together with the optimal volatility value $z^\ast = \sigma_\infty^2(b^\ast)$.
-The product $k_{\rm I} \Delta v$ captures two relevant terms in the decision process of the Sender: the higher it is, the higher the value of an information device.
-This quantity can be large either because of a significant imperfection of pricing cost $k_{\rm I}$ or because the potential variance reduction $\Delta v$ is large.
+Figure~\ref{fig:DR}~(a) provides a representation of $\sigma^2_\infty(b)$ together with the optimal volatility value $\sigma^\ast = \sigma_\infty(b^\ast)$.
+The product $k_{\rm I} \Delta\sigma^2$ captures two relevant terms in the decision process of the Sender: the higher it is, the higher the value of an information device.
+This quantity can be large either because of a significant imperfection of pricing cost $k_{\rm I}$ or because the potential variance reduction $\Delta\sigma^2$ is large.

-We turn now to the case of a mean-field of consumers in interaction though the electricity price.
+We turn now to the case of a mean-field of consumers in interaction through the electricity price.
 For a given value of $m$, the optimal control of the consumer is given by

 and the dynamics of the consumption process and its posterior estimation are

 The mean-field equilibrium is given by the fixed point condition $m = \hat \ell(m)$, yielding the equilibrium long-term value $m^\ast_\infty$ given by